LLNL/ppo_and_friends/README.md

 # Supported Environments

-Environments that are currently implemented can be found in environments/launchers.py.
+Supported environments and a general idea of good training settings can be viewed in the **Tips and Tricks** section of this README.
 A full list can also be viewed by issuing the following command:
 ```
 python main.py --help
 ```